 It is imperative that your forward-looking tax plan is kept up-to-date through ongoing conversations between your financial advisor and your CPA.
 It is also vital that you give total transparency to these professionals so that they can do their job to the best of their ability.
 Appropriately done, proactive, forward-looking tax planning can have an enormous impact on the amount of taxes you pay over your lifetime.

-If you have questions about your taxes and how it relates to your overall retirement plan, or need assistance in the preparation of your 2018 tax return (even if you aren’t a client of Barber Financial Group!) call our office today at 913-393-1000 or fill out the form below to make your appointment.
+If you have questions about your taxes and how it relates to your overall retirement plan, or need assistance in the preparation of your 2018 tax return (even if you aren’t a client of Barber Financial Group!) call our office today at 913-393-1000 or schedule a complimentary consultation below to make your appointment.

 Investment advisory services offered through Modern Wealth Management, Inc., an SEC Registered Investment Adviser.